Centre for Addiction and Mental Health

-Dr. Nigel E. Turner is an Independent Scientist in the Social and Epidemiological Research Department at CAMH.
+Dr. Nigel E. Turner is an Independent Scientist with the Institute for Mental Health Policy Research at CAMH.
 He is also Assistant Professor in the Dalla Lana School of Public Health

 University of Toronto.
 Dr. Turner has a Ph.D. in Psychology from the University of Western Ontario.

 Dr. Nigel E. Turner is a well-published researcher in the field of gambling studies.
 He has extensive experience in a variety of quantitative and qualitative research methods including experiments, surveys, interviews, focus groups, and content analysis.

 In addition to numerous research publications and conference presentations, he has helped develop and evaluate prevention material for problem gambling (Turner, Macdonald, & Somerset, 2008).
 This problem gambling prevention program is available for free (see Turner, Macdonald, Ballon, Dubois, 2010 below for full reference).